Non-loose negative torus knots: Legendrian knots with and knot Floer invariants

+The simplification that looseness can be read from any given presentation is a consequence of the fact that the inequality $[a_1^0,\dots,a_1^{K}]^{-1}+[a_2^0,\dots,a_2^{J}]^{-1}<1$ fails only when presentation contains a balanced sublink, and in all other cases $D'$ and $E'$ are different. \end{proof}

-\begin{remark} In Proposition \ref{prop:tightC} we tell when the ambient contact structure of a Legendrian knots $L$, and hence of $L^\ell$, is tight; that is, if and only if the surgery diagram (of Figure \ref{fig:LSdgm}) contains a balanced sublink.
-From the classification in Theorem \ref{thm:class} it follows that we can present in this form all Legendrian negative torus knots lying in $(S^3,\xi_\text{std})$, as classified by Etnyre and Honda \cite{EH} (recall from \cite{EH} that $\tb\leq -pq$). \end{remark}
+\begin{remark}[Negative torus knots in the standard structure] In Proposition \ref{prop:tightC} we tell when the ambient contact structure of a Legendrian knots $L$, and hence of $L^\ell$, is tight; that is, if and only if the surgery diagram (of Figure \ref{fig:LSdgm}) contains a balanced sublink.
+From the classification in Theorem \ref{theorem:class} it follows that we can present in this form all Legendrian negative torus knots lying in $(S^3,\xi_\text{std})$, as classified by Etnyre and Honda \cite{EH} (recall from \cite{EH} that $\tb\leq -pq$).

+Indeed, these are the only presentations for which the inequality in the second item of Corollary \ref{cor:class} is never satisfied. \end{remark}

+\begin{remark}[Tension] On the other hand, we know that a knot in an overtwisted structure becomes loose after sufficiently many stabilizations.
+However, we can read from the looseness criterion of Corollary \ref{cor:class} that for any non-loose realizations of $T_{(p,-q)}$ stabilizations of one sign suffice, while stabilizations of the opposite sign will keep the knot non-loose.
+Concretely, invoking the notation of Corollary \ref{cor:class}, the knot $K$ with $D'<E'$ has the positive tension equal to $t_+(K)=D'$ and the infinite negative tension $t_-(K)=\infty$, and oppositely, the knot $K$ with $E'<D'$ has the negative tension equal to $t_-(K)=E'$ and the infinite positive tension $t_+(K)=\infty$. \end{remark}

+\begin{cor}[Coarse classification of transverse $T_{(p,-q)}$] Any transverse realization $T$ of the knot $T_{(p,-q)}$ with Giroux torsion equal to zero arises as a transverse approximation of an $L^\ell$ for which $p<D'<E'$ in the notation of Corollary \ref{cor:class}. \end{cor}

+\begin{proof} Recall that transverse knots can be thought of as Legendrian knots up to negative stabilizations.
+Hence, for a transverse knot to have tight complement, all negative stabilizations of its Legendrian push-off have to have tight complement as well.
+Since by stabilizing, the Thurston-Bennequin invariant eventually gets smaller than $-pq$, every transverse knot will be an approximation of some $L^\ell$.
+According to the preceding Remark \ref{rmk:tension}, the realizations with infinite negative tension has $D'<E'$, while $p<D'$ ensures that the Legendrian knot is non-loose. \end{proof}

+Note though that not all transversely non-loose $T_{(p,-q)}$ can arise as transverse approximation of an (non-stabilized) $L$ from Figure \ref{fig:LSdgm}.
+This can be observed from the isotopies in the first item of Corollary \ref{cor:class}: when $D$ is greater than 1, the $D$-times positively stabilized $L$ in the first presentation will be isotopic to $D$-times negatively stabilized knot in the second presentation, however the $d$-times positive stabilizations of $L$ for $d<D$ do not negatively destabilize to any non-loose knot with $\tb=-pq$ .